kascote/termkit/packages/termparser/README.md

 # TermParser

-ANSI escape sequence parser.
+ANSI Terminal escape sequence parser.

 This parser is loose implementation of Paul Flo Williams' [VT500-series parser](https://vt100.net/emu/dec_ansi_parser).
+It take a lot of ideas from the [annes](https://github.com/qwandor/anes-rs) project, and extends it in some areas.

 ## Features